ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 ### Try NMEA2000 library with WindMonitor example

-This is exactly same as TemperatureMonitor, but sends wind data to the bus.
+WindMonitor.ino is similar as TemperatureMonitor, but sends wind data to the bus.
 Only necessary function names has been changed.
-So follow the “ Try NMEA2000 library with TemperatureMonitor example”.
+So follow the “Try NMEA2000 library with TemperatureMonitor example”.

 ## Arduino Programming IDE